- The Land and Wildlife of Silver Wattle Point

 This committee identifies, encourages, supports and provides guidance and resources to those who offer themselves as course teachers, leaders or facilitators.
 It also reviews the overall programs and individual courses, ensuring the offerings address spiritual transformation in a balanced manner – which is the foundational focus of Silver Wattle.

-Members: Convenor: Sheila Keane, Helen Bayes, Drew Thomas, Catherine Heywood, Aletia Dundas and Tracy Bourne (ex-officio) Centre Director.
+Members: Convenor: Sheila Keane, Helen Bayes, Drew Thomas, Catherine Heywood, Aletia Dundas and Susan Clarke (ex-officio) Centre Director.

 Land and Property Committee